InvigAS/llrp-nodejs-impinj/README.md

 ## Status

-Do not use for any serious development.
-This module is only able to read tag ids and doesn't implement the entire LLRP protocol.
+This fork changes how the module works and adds some extra functionality.

 ### Authors